 - the buyer's mortgage has been formally arranged

-If you are buying a new property at the same time, you will probably need to exchange contracts on your new home at the same time as you exchange contracts on your old one.
-It can be difficult to get the timing right for everyone involved, particularly if you are involved in a chain.
+If you are buying a new property at the same time, you usually exchange contracts on your new home at the same time as you exchange contracts on your old one.

 Signing the contract